owncloud-archive/documentation/admin_manual/maintenance/docker/index.rst

 Installation on a Local Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use it, you first need to clone `the GitHub repository <https://github.com/owncloud-docker/server.git>`_.
+To use it, first create a new project directory and download ``docker-compose.yml`` from `the ownCloud Docker GitHub repository <https://github.com/owncloud-docker/server.git>`_ into that new directory.
-Next, you then need to create a `.env` configuration file, which contains the
-required configuration settings.
+Next, create a `.env` configuration file, which contains the required configuration settings.
 Only a few settings are required, these are:

 ================== ============================== =============
 Setting Name       Description                    Example
 ================== ============================== =============
-``VERSION``        The ownCloud version           ``10.0.2``
+``VERSION``        The ownCloud version           ``latest``
 ``DOMAIN``         The ownCloud domain            ``localhost``
 ``ADMIN_USERNAME`` The admin username             ``admin``
 ``ADMIN_PASSWORD`` The admin user's password      ``admin``